Protect Your Creative Work Through Copyright

 Creative endeavors are an extension of yourself.
 When you create an original work of authorship (OWA), such as literature or music, the law automatically protects your creation as belonging to you.
 You may sell these rights to another, share them with someone else or keep them for yourself, as you see fit.
 If someone else tries to claim your work or uses it without your permission, you should seek legal help to defend your copyright.

-Law Offices of Kevin A. Keeling, LLC, is ready to help you with any or all of these steps regarding your creative work.
+Texas Trademark Lawyer, is ready to help you with any or all of these steps regarding your creative work.
 Our attorney has over 15 years of experience assisting clients in the Houston area with all their intellectual property needs.

 What Types Of Works Can You Copyright?